ktt-ol/spacestatus/README.md

 ## Install

 Checkout the repo, run
 ```
 npm install
 bower install
 grunt build
 ```

 create a new config based on the template
 ```
 cp server/config/environment/index-template.js server/config/environment/index.js
 vim server/config/environment/index.js
 ```

+## Docker

+See the readme in the docker directory for more information.

 ## People/Devices